 4. Pay the passport processing fee.

 Once your application is confirmed, proceed to the “Payment” counter to pay the passport processing fee.

-Unfortunately, this could last hours if there are several applicants also waiting for their turn.
+Unfortunately, this could last a few minutes or some hours if there are several applicants also waiting for their turn.

 Some rules when taking the photo:

 - You must close your mouth, your teeth cannot show, and you must have a “poker-face” expression!

 - Eyeglasses and contact lens must be removed.

 That’s it!
 They will then inform you when your passport will be ready.

 6. Optional Step: Have your passport delivered to your home.

 If you don’t want to pick up your passport in the DFA office, you may choose to have it delivered straight to your doorsteps.